U.S. Federal Cybersecurity Advisory: TTPs of Chinese State-Sponsored Cyber Operations

 Managed Detection & Response

 Deepwatch’s Managed Detection & Response (MDR) service offering deploys numerous detections out of the box, which covers a wide array of tactics and techniques.
 Deepwatch also leverages our threat intelligence platform to provide up-to-date indicators that feed a variety of threat intelligence-based detections.
-Deepwatch develops detections andin a way that allows for our rules to catch a variety of threat actors, whether they are state-sponsored or not.
+Deepwatch develops detections and in a way that allows for our rules to catch a variety of threat actors, whether they are state-sponsored or not.
 Deepwatch also performs detection analysis within our own infrastructure.

-For any other concerns around detections and detection strategy as they relate to Chinese state-sponsored threat actors or threat detection in general, please reach out to your squad who can work with you on the strategy that fits your needs.
+For any other concerns around detections and detection strategy as they relate to Chinese state-sponsored threat actors or threat detection in general, please reach out to your CSM who can work with you on the strategy that fits your needs.

 Vulnerability Management